andre-ye/andre-ye.github.io/english/spring/reading-notes/machinehood/machinehood.md

 - Jobs and the workforce
   - People become "bot-nannies".
   - Competing with machinery.
-- Cynicism and optimism for the future, technology and innovation.
+- Cynicism and optimism for the future, technology, and innovation.
 - Hacking and modifications of innocuous objects for harm - weak intelligence machines as agents.
 - Money, capitalism, and financial interests.
 - Communication: subvocalization, efficiency